Glossary glossary

 -

-all conversions, taking into account a) the weights assigned to each conversion in the portfolio’s objective function and, when applicable, b) the view-through weight for display view-throughs.
+all conversions, taking into account a) the weights assigned to each conversion in the portfolio’s objective and, when applicable, b) the view-through weight for display view-throughs.

 -